tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 |ForeignKey(User)|owner|
 |DateTimeField|created_on|

 The **AbstractComment** model encapsulates the information common to all comments.
 This model is marked as abstract so that a table will not be created for it.
-The author field is a one-to-many realationhip with a User since each Comment can only have one author.
+The author field is a one-to-many relationship with a User since each Comment can only have one author.
 |AbstractComment ||
 |-----|----|
 |type|field name|